 When’s the last time you checked your tires?
-Tire pressure monitoring systems are equipped in so many vehicles on the road today, it gives owners a false sense of security, until an alarm goes off or a tire blows out.
+Tire pressure monitoring systems are equipped with so many vehicles on the road today; it gives owners a false sense of security until an alarm goes off or a tire blows out.
 Your car’s tires have a story to tell, and if you want to determine how well the tires are doing, then you need to be able to understand how to maintain your tires and what the tire wear patterns mean.

 Here are the three (3) main things you need to check:

 Tread: Check your tires using the “quarter test”, in which you stick an upside-down U.S. quarter between your tires’ tread walls.
-If you can see the top of George Washington’s head, your tire has less than one-eighth of an inch of tread left and it’s time for a replacement.
-When you checking tread, this is also a good time to check tire pressure. .
+If you can see the top of George Washington’s head, your tire has less than one-eighth of an inch of tread left, and it’s time for a replacement.
+When you are checking tread, this is also an excellent opportunity to check tire pressure.
 Read the information on the side of the tire to determine the proper tire pressure and adjust accordingly.

 - Excessive wear on the inner or outer edge of the tire suggests something may be wrong with the wheel alignment.
 To fix the problem, you’ll need to make an appointment with a mechanic.